Forensic Health Minor

 Applicants will receive a decision no later than 30 days after the application due date.

 Forensic courses fill rapidly.
 Students enrolled in the minor must register during their assigned registration time.
-Failure to register in a timely manner may result in the applicant being unable to attend the course and possibly not being able to complete the minor requirements.
-If a student enrolled in the minor cannot register during his/her assigned registration time (e.g., due to credit overload), that student should contact the forensic health program director immediately to reserve a seat.
+Failure to register promptly may result in the applicant being unable to attend the course and possibly not being able to complete the minor requirements.
+If a student enrolled in the minor cannot register during his/her/their assigned registration time (e.g., due to credit overload), the student should contact the forensic health program coordinator immediately to reserve a seat.

 Course Content

 NOTE: These are the course content descriptions.
-Go to the University's Schedule of Classes for full, official course descriptions.
+For official course descriptions, go to the University's Schedule of Classes.

 Overview of forensic disciplines, forensic assessment, the collection and preservation of evidence, death investigation, terrorism, DMORT, crime prevention, developing a forensic practice and basic civil issues, such as malpractice, child custody, elder law and personal injury.
 Open to all students, sophomore status and above.
 Some sections may be restricted to Decker School of Nursing students.